(214) 390-7947 (Overseas Callers)

 As soon as you arrive in Ecuador, you will have the support of an experienced team of in-country field staff.
 The team is comprised of mature, educated, socially respected individuals who are dedicated humanitarians highly experienced in working with international volunteers.

 Your main point of contact will be the in-country coordinator.
-They will select your Ecuador volunteering project placement, make all the arrangements for your airport transfer, accommodations, and food, give you an orientation which covers culture, safety, and your service work, introduce you to your host family and project staff, and make periodic visits and calls to check up on your progress.
+They will select your Ecuador volunteering project placement, make all the arrangements for your airport transfer, accommodation, and food, give you an orientation which covers culture, safety, and your service work, introduce you to your host family and project staff, and make periodic visits and calls to check up on your progress.
 You can reach out to the coordinator at any time with any questions, issues, or to ask for advice and they will be happy to assist you.

-If you’d like to learn more about the safety features and field support offered by IFRE, click here.
+If you’d like to learn more about the safety features and field support offered by IFRE, click here .

 Which airport do I need to fly?